About

 Matt "Gnome" Dobson, Senior Guide & Private Coach

-Having moved around the world pursuing other professional interests, Matt has decided Western North Carolina is the place for him and helping to expose others to our natural world is the perfect way to spend his time.
-A Triple Crowner, with thru-hikes of the Appalachian Trail, Continental Divide Trail, and Pacific Crest Trail, he has over 16,000 miles on those legs.
-Matt has a Plant Sciences degree from the University of Tennessee and has spent many of his hours in nature studying its science and history.
+After living and working around the world Matt is thrilled to be a part of the Western North Carolina community.
+His passion is building advocates for our natural world.
+Beginning his 7th season as a guide he has spent over 200 nights in the backcountry with clients.
+A Triple Crowner, with thru-hikes of the AT, CDT, PCT, plus others he has 20,000 trail miles on those legs.
+Matt has a Plant Sciences degree from the University of Tennessee and has spent many of his days in WNC studying it's nature and history.

 Bev MacDowell, Senior Guide

-Backpack with a contemporary!
-Bev has been a hiking and backpacking leader for adults and youth for more than 10 years.
-She is an AT Trail Maintainer for the Max Patch section, she has completed Educator Outward Bound, and recently hiked 200 miles of the Spanish Camino del Santiago.
-She feels most alive when she is active in the forest; it is so empowering!
-It brings her great joy to introduce others to the wonder of outdoor life in Western NC.
+Hike with a contemporary!
+Bev has been a hiking/backpacking leader for adults and youth for more than 15 years.
+She is an AT Trail Maintainer/Max Patch section, she has completed Educator Outward Bound, and hiked 200 miles of the Spanish Camino del Santiago.
+Bev ia a completer of the local South Beyond 6000' Mountain Climbs (40) and Lookout Tower (22) Challenges.
+She feels most alive when she is active in the WNC forests.
+She loves introducing others to these old mountains!

 Maria Borisevich, Core Guide